St. Clair County Community College Policy and Procedure

 A. In addition to this policy, faculty syllabi are an essential part of this process and stand as a reference point when holding students accountable.
 Faculty are strongly encouraged to provide specific details and/or examples as to what are and what are not considered to be acts of cheating and/or plagiarism based on the particular course subject materials.

 B. Faculty may fail a student or assign other activities or consequences within the course for cheating and/or plagiarism on a particular assignment and/or test at his or her own discretion in conjunction with the syllabus language and this policy.
-Faculty are encouraged to consult with the Academic Lead or Academic Dean in determining appropriate consequences.
-In addition to reporting the incident, faculty may refer students for an Academic Dishonesty Intervention meeting with the Student Services department at their discretion.
+Faculty are encouraged to consult with the Department Chair or Division Administrator in determining appropriate consequences.
+In addition to reporting the incident, faculty may refer students for an Academic Dishonesty Intervention meeting with the Student Wellness department at their discretion.

-C. Students referred by Faculty for an Academic Dishonesty Intervention are required to meet with a Student Services department staff member for review of the incident.
-Students who do not follow-up with the meeting requirement will have a Student Services hold placed on their record and will not be allowed to proceed with future enrollment at the college until the meeting has taken place.
+C. Students referred by Faculty for an Academic Dishonesty Intervention are required to meet with a Student Wellness department staff member for review of the incident.
+Students who do not follow up with the meeting requirement will have a hold placed on their record and will not be allowed to proceed with future enrollment at the college until the meeting has taken place.

 a.
 The Academic Integrity Committee is composed of one representative from Student Services, one representative from Academic Services, and one full-time faculty member who is not associated with the incident(s).